hyperledger-labs/splice/support/FLAKE_CHECKLIST.md

 (or a comment on it) contains:

 - [ ] All logs that are potentially relevant to analyzing the problem, as lnav-readable files (or one big zip file).
-      Upload the logs themselves, not just links to our CI runs or gcloud logs.
+      Upload the logs themselves, not just links to our CI runs.
-      The Canton team doesn't have access to our gcloud and they don't have the necessary context to download the right logs from our CI runs.
+      The Canton team has access to our gcloud logs so gcloud log links (with carefully curated filters and time ranges) are fine too.
-      You can use `cncluster gcloud_logs --download-only` to obtain lnav-readable logs from gcloud.
 - [ ] A *concise* summary of your analysis and your best hypotheses about what the root cause might be.
 - [ ] The context in which the error happened; e.g.:
   - Which nodes (participants, sequencer nodes, mediator nodes) are involved?